ervandew/eclim/src/doc/content/vim/java/webxml/validate.rst

 location-list) and their corresponding line number noted via Vim's sign functionality.

-Eclim also combines the above validation with <a href="../../xml/validate.html">xml validation</a> to validate that the file is well formed.
+Eclim also combines the above validation with :ref:`xml validation <vim/xml/validate>` to validate that the file is well formed.

 If you do not want your web.xml files validated automatically when saved, you can set the :ref:`g:EclimWebXmlValidate <eclimwebxmlvalidate>` variable